 Beta Theta Chapter

-Founded: March 28, 1931 Re-chartered: September 16, 2006
+Founded: March 28, 1931; September 16, 2006

 Ideal Chapter Size: 65

-Alpha Gamma Upsilon Bronze Cup - 2016, 2015, 2012]
+Alpha Gamma Upsilon Bronze Cup - [2016, 2015, 2012]

 Rutgers University originated as Queen's College in 1766.
 It became the land grant college of New Jersey.

-In 1955 the chapter purchased a new house at 106 College Avenue and remodeled it to double its residential capacity.
-The chapter newsletter, "Alpha Sig Triangle", won the Chapter Newsletter Award in 1964.
-The chapter won the Academic Achievement Award for 1990, and received the Greek Life Advisory Board #1 ranking from Rutgers in 1992.
+The Beta Theta newsletter, "Alpha Sig Triangle," won the Chapter Newsletter Award in 1964.
+The Chapter won the Academic Achievement Award for 1990, and received the Greek Life Advisory Board #1 ranking from Rutgers in 1992.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to firstname.lastname@example.org where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.